 This is very close to 'Kaleidoscope' and comes from the same Japanese nursery.
 Lightly hairy stems hold the pale green leaves with their radially symmetrical chocolate splotches.
 Red flowers held beneath the foliage but who cares, really?
 It's all about the leaves.
 Moist shade and be prepared to be envied.

 Coveted hybrid Mayapple nearly impossible to find.
 'Red Panda' is a seed strain from the O'Byrne's with some variability but this form from Nita Jo Rountree is the best that we have seen.
 Large copper leaves in spring which become infused with green as the summer wears on and very good red flowers in spring.
 Moist shade in rich soil = Pandamonium.

 Chinese Mayapple.
-One of the great shade plants with just outrageous new growth when the bold and distinctly lobed leafed are colored as if in ochre velvet and patterned as if on psychedelics.
-The broadly rounded acutely lobed leaves shield the red flowers beneath.
-Rich moist soil.
+One of the great shade plants with just outrageous new growth when the bold and distinctly lobed leafed are colored in ochre velvet with complex dark patterns like something seen during guided psychotropic therapy.
+Broadly rounded and lobed leaves shield the red flowers

 Chinese May Apple.
 This is an impressive plant - truly one to give the shade garden some visual impact.
 Big leaves get up to 18" across with bizarre clusters of red flowers held beneath which are followed by red "tomatoes" if you are lucky.
 Rich moist soil in shade.

 Giant Chinese Mayapple.
 Seed-grown from an exceptional form of Podophyllum pleianthum called 'The Giant' which is notable for its extra large tractor seat green leaves.
 In Podophyllum, size definitely matters!
 This will be an impressive plant in the moist shade garden reaching up to 40" tall with maroon flowers tucked under the leaf.